kfahn22/NOAA_final_project/noaa.md

 ## Synopsis

 It is perhaps not surprising that the economic cost of Hurricane Katrina (2005) is an order of magnitude above all other weather events in the Storm data set.  (add more detail here)  What is perhaps unexpected is that excessive heat leads to the most deaths.
-As my daughter pointed out, if the news outlets warn of a major impending storm, most reasonable people make plans to move out of harms way.
-This is less likely to be true when there is a forecast of higher than normal temperatures; hence the greater death rate.
+As my daughter pointed out, if the news outlets warn of a major impending storm, most reasonable people make plans to move out of harm's way.
+This is less likely to be true when there is a forecast of higher than normal temperatures; hence, the higher death rate.
 Other the other hand, tornados lead to a greater number of injuries, perhaps due to air-born debrie.

 Does the document have a synopsis that describes and summarizes the data analysis in less than 10 sentences?